-Offshore services means the offshore entity will or may receive, process, transfer, handle, store, or access the PHI - in oral, written, or electronic form - of Aetna[®] Medicare Advantage members.
+Offshore services means the offshore entity will or may receive, process, transfer, handle, store or access the PHI - in oral, written or electronic form - of Aetna® Medicare Advantage members and Prescription Drug Plan members.

-If your activities involve PHI, we will submit an attestation of that fact to the U.S. Centers for Medicare & Medicaid (CMS).
+If your activities involve PHI, we will submit an attestation of that fact to CMS.